pokemzok/Ferral-East/item/items-list.md

 For later:
 1. catnip (kocimiautka) - can be bough from Sharik.
-Heals + make you high (like some LSD colors for a while).
+Make you high (like some LSD colors for a while).
 2. Unlimited Revolver - can be bought from Sharik.
 This revolver does not limit upgrades.
 You can have as much as you want.
 3. Sercya(Sercja) - Mana Potion + make you drunk for a while
 4. Profet Sercya - Looks like mana potion, but when encountered, will speak: Don't drink me, mate!
 On drink ocasionally will speak lots of nonsence in your head.
 Like I want a list of at least 20 nonsences.
 Might react to player actions.
 Text should appear in italic above Player head.
 It will always start from: Mate, you really shouldn't drank me, now you stuck with me for live.
+5. Stone - description (a nice stone I've found.
+It is quite big!
+Want some?).
+Costs one coin.
+Each stone slows characters down.
+Sharik can talk to player after collecting three stones.
+Look pal, I know you like stones, but you can barely move carying them around.
+If you want, I can keep them.
+I'll sell them again to you, if you would like to...
+After that price for stone goes triple (it costs 3 Gold).
+It becomes expensive stone.
+Description changes: it is a stone, but more expensive.
+They are also heavier.
+If Surbi again collects 3 and give them back to Sharik, Surbi would have his speed permanently increased by 15%, because of the weight training.